About our program

-- OMC provides the opportunity for high school students to attend/be enrolled in both college and high school courses while completing the high school credit requirements necessary for receiving a high school diploma.
 In all instances, OMC students receive dual credit for each college course.
-Some college courses such as ENG 101 count as a “required” dual credit course.
-Students will receive 3 college credit hours on the college transcript AND 1.0 high school credit on the high school transcript…for the same course!!
-Other college courses such as COM 252 count as an “elective” dual credit course with the students receiving 3 college hours on the college transcript and 1.0 high school credit on the high school transcript…for the same course.
+Some college courses such as ENG 101 count as a required dual credit course.
+Students will receive three college credit hours on the college transcript and one high school credit on the high school transcript for the same course!
+Other college courses such as COM 252 count as an elective, with the student receiving three college hours on the college transcript and one high school credit.

-If you cannot reach Frank LaBoone or need assistance at the district level, please contact Jack Hayes, a School Leadership support specialist, at (859) 381-4233.
+For assistance at the district level of FCPS, please contact Mark Sellers, a School Leadership support specialist, at (859) 381-4233.